DreamMaoMao/hycov/README.md

 }
 ```
 ## Frequently Asked Questions
-- some config not work, or the plugin not work.
+- Configuration options are not working?
 ```
-if you use install hycov at first time,please try logout and relogin again.
+If you just installed hycov for the first time please logout and back in again.
 ```

 - The numbers on the waybar are confused